Qv2ray/qv2ray.github.io/docs/en/getting-started/step1.md

 Where `VERSION` is the version of that release.

-::: tip Notes for Linux AppImage users
+:::tip Notes for Linux AppImage users
 Although we have bundled `glibc` and some basic C++ libraries into the **AppImage** package to support some old but supported distros, moving yourself to a newer version of Distro/OS is strongly recommended.
 :::

-::: warning Notes for Windows ARM64 users
+:::warning Notes for Windows ARM64 users
 Windows 10 on ARM users can use `Qv2ray.VERSION.Windows-x86.7z` (archive) or `Qv2ray.VERSION.win32.exe` (Installer) directly, since the operating system has a built-in compatibility layer for x86 architecture.
 :::